American society, which is racist in the sense that it is intensely concerned with race, lacks the terminology for rational discussion of race.

+Take politics, where race is a continual text and sub-text.
 Thomas B. Edsall, writing in the New York Times (“The Persistence of Racial Resentment,” http://opinionator.blogs.nytimes.com/?p=139836&preview=true) relates that the GOP has won the “white” vote in every election except one going back to 1952 (the exception was LBJ in 1964).
-Edsall puts another spin on the current wisdom that the GOP needs more “ethnic” votes.
-He says that Romney lost, not because he lacked non-“white” votes, but because he only had 59% of the “white” vote, not the 62% he needed.
+He says that Mitt Romney lost the GOP ticket in 2012, not because he lacked non-“white” votes, but because he only had 59% of the “white” vote, not the 62% he needed.
+Were this translated into campaign advice for Romney, it would be that he should have done more to get the "white" vote.
+But how would he have done that?
+And what does "white vote" even mean?

-My focus here, though, is not on prescriptions for saving the GOP by getting more “whites” or “ethnics” into it, but on the nature of terms like “white,” “black” and “Hispanic,” and how they confuse our public dialogue.
+My focus here is not on prescriptions for saving the GOP by getting more “whites” or “ethnics” into it, but on the nature of terms like “white,” "ethnic," “black,” “Hispanic” and "minority" - how they confuse our public discourse.
 Let me start by explaining why I put such terms in quotes.

-I first doubted my own officially designated ethnic status while filling out forms for the Los Angeles Unified Schools district during the course of my 25 years with them as a classroom teacher.
+I first doubted my own officially designated ethnic status while filling out forms for the Los Angeles Unified Schools district as I began my 25 years as a classroom teacher.
 The choices offered were “Hispanic,” “Black, “ “Asian-Pacific Islander,” “Native American,” and “Anglo.”
-“Anglo” was the only term that could remotely describe me, and it’s pretty remote.
+“Anglo” was the only term that could remotely describe me, but it’s pretty remote.

-You really could not pick a less descriptive term for me than “Anglo.”
-It’s short for “Anglo-Saxon,” a reference to the Germanic tribes that settled Britain after the Roman exodus.
-But in order for the term “Anglo” or “Anglo-Saxon” to make any historical sense, it should be “Anglo-Saxon-Norman,” to take into account the Norman invasion that created the modern English people and its language.
+You really could not pick a less descriptive term for me than “Anglo," short for “Anglo-Saxon,” a reference to the Germanic tribes that settled in Britain after the Roman exodus.
+But in order for the term “Anglo” or “Anglo-Saxon” to make any historical sense, it should be “Anglo-Saxon-Norman,” to take into account the Norman (i.e. French speaking Viking} invasion that created the modern English people and its language.

 The problem for me is that, while everyone agrees that I’m “white,” I have no common ancestry with Angles, Saxons or Normans.
-Depending on what history you accept, I am either descended from an ancient Semitic tribe, or from a Turkish group called the Khazars, a nomadic and warlike nation that dominated the Russian plains until about 800AD, when it was defeated (along with the Slavs) by the Vikings who created modern Russia.
-To adapt to their new urban status, the theory goes, the Khazars converted en masse to Judaism, creating today’s Ashkenazi Jews.
+Depending on which history you accept, as an Ashkenazi Jew I am either descended from an ancient Semitic tribe or from a Turkic group called the Khazars, a nomadic and warlike nation that dominated the Russian plains until about 800AD, when it was defeated (along with the Slavs) by the Vikings who created modern Russia.
+To adapt to their new urban status, the theory goes, the Khazars converted en masse to Judaism, creating today’s Ashkenazi Jews (contrasted with Sephardic Jews, a more provably Semitic people many of whom migrated through North Africa and Spain- and who are no more related to "Anglos" than the Ashkenazi).

-Thus the term “white,” for me, has an ambiguous ethnic meaning, denoting some connection between Turkic and/or Semitic tribes and a number of Germanic tribes who have been separated from each other- if ever they were together- by thousands of years of culture and thousands of miles of geography.
+Thus the term “white,” for me, has an ambiguous ethnic meaning, denoting some connection between Turkic and/or Semitic tribes and a number of Germanic tribes, although these groups have been separated from each other- if ever they were together- by thousands of years of culture and thousands of miles of geography.

 We have other terms for “white,” like “Caucasian,” which derives from the late 18th century ideas of German academic Johann Friedrich Blumenbach, who believed the "white" races originated in the general area of the Caucasus.
 That idea was soon debunked, but the term gained new life from another German, the philosopher Christoph Meiners, who, in 1785, coined the phrase “Caucasian race.”
 In Meiners’ classification, there were only two racial divisions: Caucasians and Mongolians.
 The Caucasians were, per Meiners, more attractive, having the “whitest, most blooming and most delicate skin,” while the Mongolians, which then included Jews, were not attractive.
 Clearly I have little incentive to use a word like “Caucasian.”